What are ants?

 As their name states, pavement ants like to place their nests in the soil next to foundations, in the crack of pavement and sidewalks, and along fence lines.
-Inside they like to nest in masonry walls, behind wall voids, inside of insulation, and under floors.
+Inside they like to nest in masonry walls, behind wall voids, inside insulation, and under floors.

 Odorous House Ants

 Pharaoh ants prefer to nest inside.
 They are a common problem inside homes, hospitals, nursing homes, grocery stores, and food processing facilities.
-They place their nests in warm, humid areas behind walls, baseboards, and under floors and travel through buildings using its wires and pipes.
+They place their nests in warm, humid areas behind walls, baseboards, and under floors and travel through buildings using wires and pipes.

 Carpenter ants prefer to nest in wood that has been previously damaged by water.
 Outside they nest in tree stumps, fallen trees, woodpiles, and old fences.
 Inside they nest inside of water-damaged structural wood behind walls and under floors.

 How do I get rid of ants?

 Get rid of ants from your Ohio home or business by trusting 1st Response Pest Management experts.
 We are a locally-owned and family-operated pest control company.
 Our goal is to provide all our customers with peace of mind and pest-free homes and businesses through effective residential and commercial pest control services.

 Learn more about protecting your Greater Columbus or Central Ohio area home or business from ants and other pests with the help of 1st Response Pest Management and our eco-friendly approach to pest management.
 Reach out today and speak with one of our helpful professionals!